Faster Algorithms for Min-max-min Robustness for Combinatorial Problems with Budgeted Uncertainty: Non-Linear Algorithms

 If we cannot discard an interval $\I=[\alpha_1,\alpha_2]$ we evaluate $h(\tilde{\alpha})$ for some $\tilde{\alpha} \in \I$.
 This allows us to split $\I$ into two smaller sub intervals $[\alpha_1,\tilde{\alpha}]$ and $[\tilde{\alpha},\alpha_2]$.
 These intervals are then added to the list of unexplored intervals.
 It is possible that $h(\tilde{\alpha})$ improves the current best solution, which leads to an improved upper bound.

-To get a good feasible solution at the start of the algorithm, we use the iterative heuristic from Section~\ref{sec:local} to find a local minimum $h(\alpha^*)$ at $\alpha^*$.
+To get a good feasible solution at the start of the algorithm, we use the local search heuristic from Section~\ref{sec:local} to find a local minimum $h(\alpha^*)$ at $\alpha^*$.
 The first two intervals of the list of unexplored intervals are then given as $[0,\alpha^*]$ and $[\alpha^*,0.5]$.

 For the effectiveness of this algorithm the computation of the lower bound is crucial.
 We argue in the following how to derive a strong lower bound which is still reasonable to compute.